An exploration of Emotions, Feeling & Emotional Intelligence

 “What’s your child’s EQ?” may soon rival the importance of IQ to parents and educators.
 EQ stands for Emotional Quotient and is the measurement equivalent of what is called “emotional intelligence” . . . or EI for short.

-Reflecting this rising interest in the subject, a recent issue of the Bulletin for Psychological Type (Vol. 29, No.3 2006) had a series of articles on Emotional Intelligence and its relationship to personality type.
+Reflecting this rising interest in the subject, an issue of the Bulletin for Psychological Type (Vol. 29, No.3 2006) had a series of articles on Emotional Intelligence and its relationship to personality type.
 One of the reasons people in the type community are interested in EQ is that the language of EQ frequently makes reference to feelings and identifies desirable EQ traits, like empathy, that are frequently correlated with the Jungian mental function of Feeling.
 On the surface it seems like there should be some compatibility between the models and in particular with Feeling judgment.
 But when I delved into this subject more deeply, I came away with a different conclusion.
 This nosing around Emotional Intelligence prompted me to pick up a related topic that has piqued my curiosity: the relationship of emotion to Jung-Myers mental function of Feeling.

 What is Emotional Intelligence (EI)?